dominioncfg/just-functional-read-the-docs/pages/operators.md

 ## Custom Operators

-The proccesses of creating an operator and a constants are similar but you need to make a new class that Inhherirs from the class **Operator** becuse they have some behaviour, note that your Operator's derived class should be immutable.
+The proccesses of creating an operator and a constants are similar but you need to make a new class that Inhherirs from the class **Operator** because they have behaviour, note that your Operator's derived class should be **immutable**.

 Before also lets have a look at the Operator class and its fields: